-"The one [transfer] executed first prevails if it is recorded [in the Copyright Office] ....
-Otherwise, the later transfer prevails if recorded first ...."
-17 U.S.C. §205(d).
+94 "The one [transfer] executed first prevails if it is recorded [in the Copyright Office] Otherwise, the later transfer prevails if recorded first" 17 U.S.C.
+205(d).
 Prior licenses given by the author are not affected by an assignment.
-There is no one month grace period within which to file the assignment to you to protect against the assignor validly licensing to protect against the assignment is recorded, the assignor can continue to grant licenses.
+There is no one month grace period within which to file the assignment to you to protect against the assignor validly licensing to protect against the assignor validly licensing to a good faith licensee.
+Until the assignment is recorded, the assignor can continue to grant licenses.
 Broadcast Music, Inc. v.
 Staenberg, 36 U.S.P.Q.2d 1495 (C.D.
 Cal.
 1995) (security interest in copyright right that is not recorded in Copyright Office is not perfected).